cylondata/twister2/docs/documentation/concepts/communication/communication-model.md

 events or messages.
 It is important to note that even though by definition dataflow programming means data is flowing through a graph, it may not necessarily be the case physically, especially in batch applications.
 Big data systems employ different APIs for creating the dataflow graph.
-For example, Flink and Spark provide distributed data set-based APIs for creating the graph while systems such as Storm and Hadoop provide task-level APIs.
+For example, Flink and Spark provide distributed dataset-based APIs for creating the graph while systems such as Storm and Hadoop provide task-level APIs.

 We support the following dataflow operations.